Tautological module and intersection theory on Hilbert schemes of nodal curves

 Effectively, the task of proving Theorem \ref{taut-module} has two parts.\begin{enumerate} \item Express a product $\Gamma\spr m..\Gamma\subp{n.}$ in terms of other diagonal loci and node scrolls, see Proporsition \ref{disc.diag}. \item For each node $\theta$ and associated ($\theta$-normalized) boundary family $X_T^\theta$, determine a series of explicit line bundles $E^n_j(\theta), j=1,...,n$ on the relative Hilbert scheme $(X_T^\theta)\sbr m-n._T$ together with an identification

 such that the restriction of the discriminant polarization $-\Gamma\spr m.$ on $F^n_j(\theta)$ becomes the standard $\O(1)$ polarization on the projectivized vector bundle.
 This is just the Node Scroll Theorem of \cite{structure}.
 In fact, it transpires that $e_j^n(\theta)$ is just the sum of the polarization $\Gamma\sbr m-n.$ and a suitable base divisor, that is itself a tautological class in the sense of Mumford.
-It then follows easily that the restriction of an arbitrary power $(\Gamma\spr m.)^k$ on $F$ can be easily and explicitly expressed in terms of tautological classes on Hilbert schemes of lower degree on boundary families (which also have lower genus, in the stable case) (see Theorem \ref{gamma-power-on-nodescroll}). \end{enumerate}
+It then follows easily that the restriction of an arbitrary power $(\Gamma\spr m.)^k$ on $F$ can be explicitly expressed in terms of tautological classes on Hilbert schemes of lower degree on boundary (hence smaller-dimensional) families (which in the stable case also have lower genus) : see Theorem \ref{gamma-power-on-nodescroll}. \end{enumerate}